 D.Sc (biological sciences), Professor

-Director of department (Laboratory of molecular bases of embryogenesis)
+Head of Laboratory (Laboratory of molecular bases of embryogenesis)

 He is currently head of the Laboratory of molecular bases of embryogenesis.

 |1990||Russia, Moscow||M.V.
 Lomonosov Moscow State University (biological faculty)||PhD in molecular biology|